 And of course, this is the technique I told you about last week – the one that allowed me to hold firm and not dissolve into fear as Juno attacked me and triggered me to dance with my anger.

-UPDATE: Yesterday, Montaro gave me another aspect to the As above, so below.
+Then yesterday, Montaro gave me another aspect to the As Above So Below technique.

-When you swirl it counter-clockwise, you can also drain all your shite energy out and down your legs into mother earth.
+When you swirl it counter-clockwise, you can also use it to drain all your shite energy out and down your legs into mother earth.
 Man does it work well!
+I had arrived at the barn feeling irritable, crappy and cranky.
+Montaro told me to go do chores (rather than inflict my foulness onto them) and as I worked he told me to use As Above So Below to gather together all the crap and drain it out the soles of my feet.
 Then as I did my chores I could feel it building back up again, he said, “Do it again, just keep doing it whenever you feel the need to.”
 I must have done it 3 or 4 times over the next hour.

 Montaro says to me, “You see how great you feel right now?
 Imagine if your kids could feel this.
 You need to be/provide this for your kids.”